sdieckert/School_District_Analysis/README.md

 # School_District_Analysis
 ## Project Overview
 The school board has requested an analysis of the district's math and reading performance.
 Combining school data, which includes school type, student size and budget, with student data allows for a summary level analysis of the district, by individual schools and grade level.
-Evidence of academic dishonestly was discovered for Thomas High School's ninth graders, so while the issue is being investigated, it's been decided to omit Thomas High Schools' ninth grade reading and math scores by replacing their scores with NaNs.
+Evidence of academic dishonestly was discovered for Thomas High School's ninth grade scores, so while the issue is being investigated, it's been decided to omit Thomas High Schools' ninth grade reading and math scores by replacing their scores with NaNs.
 In doing so, overall summaries of averages and percentages of passing grades needs to be revised.

 ## Resources
 - Data Source: schools_complete.csv, students_complete.csv